 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 It is common to feel pressure to upgrade to the latest software and hardware offerings.
 Microsoft is known to try and influence organizations to advance to the most recent operating system.
-If you are one of the rebels who doesn't upgrade to Windows 10, then you've come to the right place.
+If you are one of those rebels who don't upgrade to Windows 10, then you've come to the right place.

 What to expect with Windows 7